stygian-phrygian/hypatia-go/README.md

 See `_example` directory

 ## What's Going On Internally
-Hypatia is just a CSound script, which listens for CSound score language on an OSC port.
-This wrapper library simplifies the usage of Hypatia by:
+Hypatia is just a CSound script, which listens for CSound score language This wrapper library simplifies the usage of Hypatia by:
 * booting CSound with the Hypatia script
-* establishing an OSC communication channel seamlessly.
 * providing a golang API around Hypatia (which itself wants CSound score strings)

 ## Configuration